8 Surprising Things You Can Make in an Air Fryer…and 6 You Can’t

 Doesn’t Work So Well: Feeding a Crowd

-While air fryers come in a range of sizes, even the largest model can only fit food for a handful of people.
+While air fryers come in a range of sizes, even the largest model can only fit food for a handful of people, which is why finding the best air fryer size for your needs is crucial.
 If you have a large family or you plan on using your air fryer for a bigger gathering, you’ll have to make your food in batches.
 You’ll probably be better off using these dinner recipes guaranteed to feed a crowd.

 After consulting this list, you might be wondering whether you should purchase an air fryer for yourself.
 If you’re a big fan of fried chicken, french fries or even dessert, we suggest you give it a try—especially if you’re interested in the health benefits of forgoing so much oil!
 However, if you make a lot of roasted veggies or tend to make big-batch meals, an air fryer might not be the ideal device for you.